Embrace Community Spirit in Monticello, Indiana

 Another common area of confusion involves utilities.
 Buyers sometimes expect lake houses to rely on private septic systems, but both Lake Shafer and Lake Freeman properties are connected to the Twin Lakes Regional Sewer District.
 This system replaced the old septic tanks and helps protect the lakes from pollution.
 Homeowners pay for sewer services just as they would in town, which simplifies maintenance and avoids the costly septic repairs that once created problems for buyers.

 Financing a lakefront home can still involve added considerations.
-Lenders often review shoreline easements and licenses closely, and they may require additional documentation before approving a loan.
-Insurance companies also take into account the unique risks of waterfront living, sometimes requiring higher premiums or flood-related coverage.
+Lenders may require additional documentation before approving a loan.
+Insurance companies also take into account the unique risks of waterfront living, and although unlikely because the levels of the lakes are regulated by the dams, they may require flood insurance overage.
 These costs should be considered as part of the overall budget.

 Resale value is another factor that depends heavily on compliance with SFLECC regulations and shoreline conditions.
 A property with an unpermitted dock or neglected shoreline may be harder to sell in the future.
 Buyers should consider not only how the home fits their lifestyle today, but also how its condition and permits will impact its resale value down the road.